Seoul: North Korea fires two ballistic missiles | DW | 15.09.2021

 Before the news of the missile launch emerged, Wang expressed hope that all countries would maintain "peace and stability on the Korean Peninsula."

-Moon Jae-in told Chinese Foreign Minister Wang Yi that he appreciates Beijing's role in the international diplomatic push to resolve the North Korean nuclear standoff
+Moon Jae-in told Wang Yi that he appreciates Beijing's role in the push to resolve the North Korean nuclear standoff

 "For example, not only the North, but also other countries are engaging in military activities," he was quoted as saying by Yonhap news agency.
 "Having said this, we all have to work together toward the resumption of dialogue."